gperler/porta/readme.md

 3.)
 Generation of Request/Response classes that allow to transfer untyped array/json to typed Objects.

 ## Description
 Porta is an Open API 3.0 Schema Validator for Http Requests.
+Key features of this implementation:
+* Validate JSON request and responses
+* Manipulate/Build Open API schema with objects
+* Register your own format validator
+* Generate Request and Response classes for the given schema
+* Compile a Open API Schema to a class.

 ## Installation